chirag876/SQL-SERVER-TRAINING/README.md

 # SQL-SERVER-TRAINING
-Here are the SQL Server files which I have created during my On-the-job training (OJT)
+**Here are the SQL Server files which I have created during my On-the-job training (OJT) with KMG IT Services.**